Brabant killers: 1985

 In November 1986, the discovery in a canal of various items and weapons taken or used in the gang's crimes provided important evidence.
-A long running dispute erupted over the find, amid assertions that the location was checked in 1985; therefore the weapons could not have been there from before that time and a second search must have been done with guilty knowledge.
-In 2019, the now-retired officers responsible for ordering the 1986 search were officially questioned on suspicion of manipulating the investigation, but they protested that original search of the canal was not an underwater inspection by frogmen, as done in 1986.
-A Volkswagen Golf car — similar to that used in the getaway — had been found burned out in 1985 in woods relatively close by to the canal, however it was said the condition of the items meant they could not have been immersed since that time.
+A long-running dispute erupted over the find, amid assertions that the location was checked in 1985; therefore the weapons could not have been there from before that time and a second search must have been done with guilty knowledge.
+In 2019, the now-retired officers responsible for ordering the 1986 search were officially questioned on suspicion of manipulating the investigation, but they protested that the original search of the canal was not an underwater inspection by frogmen, as done in 1986.
+A Volkswagen Golf car — similar to that used in the getaway — had been found burned out in 1985 in woods relatively close to the canal; however, it was said the condition of the items meant they could not have been immersed since that time.